 A serious hunter is always thinking about the next time he or she can be in the outdoors and what they could be doing there.
 Hunting season truly never ends in a hunters mind.
 It's like a drug.
 Recently, I took a good friend of mine on his first deer hunt, which he enjoyed despite not bagging any venison.
 Our experience was so good that he is looking forward to the next time he can go.

 I told him, if you want to quit after you finally kill a deer, then that's fine, but I can almost guarantee that you will be hooked.

 6. Getting up early and staying up late, neither for work nor partying

 We are awake well before sunrise to go hunt and long past sunset to prepare for the next day.
-Yes, we will complain that we are tired, but we wouldn’t change it.
+Yes, we will complain that we are tired, but we wouldn't change it.
 We'll get our wake up call when that big bull elk makes his first bugle over the next ridge!

 7. Being MIA, a lot

 Often times we miss events, holidays, birthdays and other such occasions due to the fact hunting time is limited.
 (Might I point out that we usually make up for these times of absence after season's end?)
 That is, at least until the deer start losing their velvet and the wild turkeys start strutting again!

 NEXT: WHAT'S BRUIN FOR FALL BLACK BEAR HUNTING